Substance Use Disorder Counselor (SUDC)

 • Develop individualized treatment plans

-• Facilitate client referral
+• Facilitate client referrals

 • Counsel clients